jundalisay/superb/content/en/research/mohammad/quran/sura-085.md

 {{< s v="5" >}}  The fire supplied with fuel while they sat around it.

 7. And were witnessing what they did to the believers.

 8. They begrudged them only because they believed in Allah the Almighty, the Praiseworthy.{{< s v="9" >}}  To Whom belongs the sovereignty of the heavens and the earth.
-Allah is witness over everything.{{< s v="10" >}}  Those who tempt the believers, men and women, then do not repent; for them is the punishment of Hell; for them is the punishment of Burning.{{< s v="11" >}}  Those who believe and do righteous deeds will have Gardens beneath which rivers flow.
+Allah is witness over everything.

+{{< s v="10" >}}  Those who tempt the believers, men and women, then do not repent; for them is the punishment of Hell; for them is the punishment of Burning.{{< s v="11" >}}  Those who believe and do righteous deeds will have Gardens beneath which rivers flow.

 That is the great triumph.

 12. The onslaught of your Lord is severe.

 13. He begins and repeats.

 <!-- 14.
 And
 He is the Forgiving, the Loving.
 15. Possessor